pedantic-curmudgeon/marduk/README.md

 # marduk

 ## Scope
-A basic repo with examples of CI/CD-related workflows using Docker, DockerHub, and GitHub functionality.
+A basic repo with a custom `functions` module which includes examples of CI/CD-related image build, publish, and test workflows using Docker, DockerHub, and GitHub functionality.

 When a push is made to the repo:
 1. A Dockerfile containing the repo code is built and the image is published to DockerHub.
-1. The tests are executed in a Docker container run from the newly- published image.
+1. The tests are executed in a Docker container run from the newly-published image.
 1. The test results are surfaced to the GitHub workflow as an artifact on the workflow execution `Summary` and in the `Unit Test Results` job.